 In an entrepreneurial ecosystem, community organizations, institutions (e.g., governments), and infrastructure support local entrepreneurship.
-The ecosystem shapes a community's level of ambition, innovation, and risk-taking acceptance, and it encourages the entrepreneurs themselves.
+The ecosystem shapes a community's level of ambition, innovation, and risk-taking acceptance, and it fosters entrepreneurship.
 Building an entrepreneurial ecosystem requires a community to think about the environment in which businesses operate, not about a specific business.

 Missouri Small Business Insights Series – Cheetah Businesses